 Consultation with local runanga, adjacent landowners and other interested stakeholders is recommended to determine which willow control methods are likely to be acceptable.

-SDC (and Living Water) encourage community participation in willow and other weed control at the site as part of wider site restoration.
+SDC encourage community participation in willow and other weed control at the site as part of wider site restoration.
 Gauging community interest in participation in willow and other weed control first, is recommended.

 If willow control is attempted, collaboration with adjacent landowners will be crucial to ensure all willows (particularly grey willows) on adjoining properties are controlled to prevent re-invasion into the Reserve.